Easy Ways to Conserve Water

 Don’t Let It Run

 It’s simple really, before you turn on the tap, think of ways you can use less water to accomplish the same purpose.
-And always shut off the water when you brush your teeth!
+Always shut off the water when you brush your teeth, fill the sink when shaving instead of letting the water run, keep a pitcher of water in the fridge instead of running it til it gets cold.

 Fix the Leak